MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/design.md

 As in classical deep learning, there is no general rule for choosing a specific architecture.
 Depending on the problem some architectures will perform better than others.
 But there are some concepts that might be useful when designing the circuit:

-- A large number of parameters implies a more flexible model, which may be suitable to draw complicated classification boundaries but also more susceptible to overfitting.
+- A large number of parameters implies a more flexible model, which may be suitable to draw complicated classification boundaries but which may also be more susceptible to overfitting.

 - Entangling gates between qubits are essential to capture the correlations between the quantum features.